There are several schools in Singapore that have been left abandoned for years.

-Sitting nicely on a small hill opposite Springleaf Estate along Upper Thomson Road, this school has been forgotten since its closure in 1997.
-This is the previous campus of Upper Thomson Secondary School and Seletar Institute.
+Seated on a small hill opposite Springleaf Estate along Upper Thomson Road, the old school campus of Upper Thomson Secondary School, and later Seletar Institute, has been forgotten for almost two decades since its closure in 1997.

 Upper Thomson Secondary School started in 1965, the same year Singapore achieved its independence.
 When it was first established, the classes were split into English and Chinese streams.
 In its first year, there were 13 classes of 484 Secondary One students taught in English and 10 classes of 365 students taught in Chinese.